laxmananand/zoqq_depl/docs/api-reference/payout.md

 <div className="api-docs-container">
   <div className="api-docs-left">
     <h3>Description</h3>
-    <p>This endpoint returns a paginated list of all beneficiaries created by the user, including their status and supported payout methods.</p>
+    <p>This endpoint returns a paginated list of beneficiaries created by the user, along with their status and supported payout methods.
+You can filter results by status or currency and control pagination using limit and offset query parameters.</p>

     <h3>Request Headers</h3>